tlack/xxl/README.md

 The second line invokes the built in `.net.bind` verb.
 On the left is the configuration options.
 In this case, port 8080 on localhost.

-On the right side of the `.net.bind` verb we supply a callback to be invoked when a connection is made and a request is received.
+On the right side of the `.net.bind` verb we supply an anonymous function body to act as the callback to be invoked when a connection is made and a request is received.
 This callback is invoked with one argument, which is a list containing the request body in the first member and the remote IP address in the second.

 At the moment, `.net.bind` only supports client-speaks-first-style network protocols, such as HTTP.